hammlab/LimitsOfUDA/README.md

 	<li> Attack with mislabeled and watermarked poison data
 		<ul>
 		<li> Navigate to the appropriate task in the Digits folder
-		<li> To evaluate performance with mislabeled poison data run python3 train_dann.py --TYPE POISON --ALPHA 1 --PP 0.1 where PP refers to the poison percentage.
+		<li> To evaluate performance with mislabeled poison data run <code>python3 train_dann.py --TYPE POISON --ALPHA 1 --PP 0.1 </code> where PP refers to the poison percentage.
 To test a different UDA method use the appropriate train_{UDA_method_name}.py file.
 Changing the value of ALPHA lets you control the amount of target data present in the poison.
 Value of 1 means poison data is same as target data, value of 0 means poison data is same as source data, an intermediate value means poison data is a combination of source and target data (watermarking).
 		</ul>
 	<li> Attack with clean-label poison data
 		<ul>
 		<li> Navigate to MNIST_MNISTM/clean_label_attacks folder
-		<li> To generate clean label attack using base data initialized from the target domain run python3 generate_poison_data_{UDA_method_name}.py --ETA 0.1 --BASE_DOMAIN target.
+		<li> To generate clean label attack using base data initialized from the target domain run <code> python3 generate_poison_data_{UDA_method_name}.py --ETA 0.1 --BASE_DOMAIN target </code>.
 For base data from the source domain change --BASE_DOMAIN to source.
 		<li>To evaluate the performance of the UDA method on the genrated attack, run python3 retrain_{UDA_method_name}.py
 		</ul>
 </ul>